Java concepts

 Intended for

-Everyone interested in Java.You can test yourself to see if this course contains enough new information for you by printing and filling in the self-test ( PDF file - 41 KB).
+Everyone interested in Java.You can test yourself to see if this course contains enough new information for you by filling out the on-line self-test.

 Background